 Yes, two parents, grandparents or caregivers are welcome to attend class at any time – no need to ask.
 Whole family music making in your home is extremely valuable to your child's musical development, and attending class encourages other family members to join in at home.

-Will classes be cancelled in inclement weather?
+Will classes be canceled in inclement weather?

 We follow the Greensburg Salem School District with regard to weather cancellations.
-Should public schools close due to inclement weather, our classes will be cancelled.
-If schools delay or cancel in the morning it is possible that our classes will still be held as scheduled.
+Should public schools close due to inclement weather, our classes will be canceled.
+If schools delay or cancel in the morning, it is possible that our classes will still be held as scheduled.
 Please check Remind, our website homepage, or our Facebook page for announcements regarding weather cancellations.
 We will make every effort to contact you the morning of a cancellation or delay.
 If during the semester we experience an extraordinary amount of class cancellations we will consider adding extra makeup classes to our schedule.
 Semester extensions due to these cancellations will be confirmed via email.